abhishek-malik/UpGrad-Internship-Task/README.md

 # UpGrad-Internship-Task
 Product showing/searching webpage with mailing functionality using FLASK

-I have added the required screenshots in this document.
+I have added the required screenshots in the pdf document(Demo-Screenshots.pdf) listed above.

 Prerequisites:
 Create a Virtual environment.